ayesc9000/Onyix/README.md

 ### 3.1 Debugging within Docker on Windows

-Onyix comes pre-configured to support debugging within a Docker container for Windows users.
+Onyix comes preconfigured to support debugging within a Docker container for Windows users.

 Make sure Docker Desktop is already running in the background.
 In Visual Studio, open the Debug Target drop down, and select the Docker option.
 Begin debugging by either clicking the Start Debugging button, or by pressing F5.